albertoedoardofaoro/University-projects/DATA DRIVEN STRATEGY/README.md

 This folder contains a group project developed for a data-driven marketing course.
 The goal of the project is to build a **scoring model** to support a bank’s upselling campaign by identifying customers who are more likely to accept a commercial offer.

-The analysis was carried out using a customer-level dataset with financial and behavioural indicators, and the model was implemented using **logistic regression**.
+The analysis was carried out using a customer-level dataset with financial and behavioural indicators, and the model was implemented using **logistic regression** in **R**.

 ---